Pollora/documentation/getting-started.md

 1. Check the error message
 2. Verify database permissions
 3. Ensure all required PHP extensions are installed
-4. Run `php artisan wp:install` to retry the installation
+4. Run `php artisan pollora:install` to retry the installation

 ## Development Environments